WWE: Company history

-Before Titan Sports (1953–1980)
+Capitol Wrestling Corporation (1953–1963)

 WWE's origins can be traced back as far as the 1950s when on January 7, 1953, the first show under the Capitol Wrestling Corporation (CWC) was produced.
 There is uncertainty as to who the founder of the CWC was.
 Some sources state that it was Vincent J. McMahon, while other sources cite McMahon's father Jess McMahon as founder of CWC.
 The CWC later joined the National Wrestling Alliance (NWA) and famous New York promoter Toots Mondt soon joined the promotion.